 Namibia MCC Tourism Project Evaluation

-- Was the initiative to grow the tourism sector in Namibia successful?
+- Was the initiative to increase tourism in Namibia successful?

 - Abt Associates is building a retrospective picture of the project.

-- Our evaluation will show how the project’s contributions can inform future efforts.
+- Our evaluation of the project’s contributions can inform future efforts.

 Etosha National Park, one of Namibia’s primary attractions, covers 8,600 square miles of wilderness, including the massive Etosha salt pan and savanna woodlands.
-Visitors stay in lodges within the park and visit watering hole sites to watch zebras, giraffes, elephants, and big cats.
-Despite these attractions, fierce competition in the African safari business pits Namibia against better-known parks in neighboring Botswana and South Africa.
+Visitors stay in lodges within the park and visit watering holes to watch zebras, giraffes, elephants, and big cats.
+But Namibia faces fierce competition in safari tourism from better-known parks in Botswana and South Africa.

-In 2014 the Millennium Challenge Corporation (MCC) completed a five-year initiative to grow the tourism sector in Namibia.
-Was the MCC’s initiative to grow the tourism sector in Namibia successful?
+In 2014 the Millennium Challenge Corporation (MCC) completed a five-year initiative to expand tourism in Namibia.
+Abt evaluated whether it was successful.